annatehiva/apod-api/README.md

 **Returned fields**

 - `resource` A dictionary describing the `image_set` or `planet` that the response illustrates, completely determined by the structured endpoint.
 - `concept_tags` A boolean reflection of the supplied option.
 Included in response because of default values.
 - `title` The title of the image.
 - `date` Date of image.
 Included in response because of default values.
 - `url` The URL of the APOD image or video of the day.
 - `hdurl` The URL for any high-resolution image for that day.
 Returned regardless of 'hd' param setting but will be omitted in the response IF it does not exist originally at APOD.
 - `media_type` The type of media (data) returned.
-May either be 'image' or 'video' depending on content.
+May either be 'image', 'video' or 'other' depending on content.
 - `explanation` The supplied text explanation of the image.
 - `concepts` The most relevant concepts within the text explanation.
 Only supplied if `concept_tags` is set to True.
 - `thumbnail_url` The URL of thumbnail of the video.
 - `copyright` The name of the copyright holder.
 - `service_version` The service version used.